20+ Expert Tips For Visiting Rome

 the sculpture of Jesus, which you can see on your dome climb

-The entrance to the dome is on the right side of the basilica, above the visitor center.
+The entrance to the dome is on the left side of the basilica.
 The dome is open daily from 8:00 am to 5:00 pm, until 6:00 pm during high season from April 1 to September 30.

 A ticket costs € 6 euros if you climb the 551 steps or € 8 to take the elevator midway up.
 From the elevator, it’s another 320 steps to the top.
-Allow about an hour for the dome experience.
+It’s a bit cramped with some tiny spirals and walls that seem to press in on you.

 The bells in the dome ring on the hour.
 If you want to hear them peal, time your visit to arrive at the top of the dome on the hour.
 If you’re climbing the stairs, start about 30 minutes before the hour.